joskid/continuum/README.md

 * mutable and deletable __proto__
 * Map
 * Set
+* WeakMap (garbage collection semantics not fully realized)
 * Iterators and for...of
 * `is` and `isnt` operators (not in es6 but supported anyway)

 ### Partially Implemented

 * Proxy and Reflect
-* WeakMap
-* Tail call optimization
 * Templates
 * Generators

 ### Soon
-* Array Comprhensions
+* Array Comprehensions
 * Private Names
 * Partial implementation of Modules
-* default params
+* Default parameters
+* Tail call optimization

 ### Further out
 * Proper implementation of Modules